micahkepe/blog/content/tmux-config/index.md

    strokes).
    ```

-   Even if I close my computer or exit my terminal emulator application, all I
+   So, even if I close my computer or exit my terminal emulator application, all
-   have to do is reattach to `tmux` and resume my work, exactly how I left it
+   I have to do is reattach to `tmux` and resume my work, exactly how I left it
    before.

    {{ gif(